 Proprietary Models

 We designed our public dual momentum model, GEM, to be simple and easy to use by do-it-yourself investors.
-Our book featuring GEM introduced dual momentum to the world.
-GEM was designed to help protect smaller investors from horrendous drawdowns while giving them a chance to earn better than market returns over the long run.
+GEM exists to help protect smaller investors from horrendous drawdowns while allowing them to earn better than market returns over the long run.

-Our proprietary models are highly adaptive to market conditions and often serve as the basis for core portfolios.
-They have their foundation in academic research supported by out-of-sample and real-time validation.
+Our models are highly adaptive to market conditions and often serve as core portfolios.
+All are based on rigorous academic quality research and supported by out-of-sample and real-time validation.
+When trends weaken, we use layering of our models by switching to alternative assets or models still showing strong trends.

 Most investment approaches do not spend enough time on portfolio construction.
 Thoughtful portfolio structuring is an important part of optimal investing.
-We spend considerable time on due diligence to find the best ETFs for our models among several thousand available ones.
+We spend considerable time on due diligence to find the best ETFs for our models.
+We also look for combinations of models that will enhance returns while reducing downside exposure.

 Advanced Global Equities Momentum (A-GEM)

-A-GEM focuses on various areas of the stock market but includes bonds and other assets when market conditions warrant.
-A-GEM adds market structure and intermarket relationships to dual momentum for determining trends.
-A-GEM uses daily and weekly data instead of just monthly returns.
-A-GEM has had twice the return and half the maximum drawdown of our public GEM model.
+A-GEM focuses on various stock market areas but includes bonds and other alternative assets when market conditions warrant.
+It adds market structure to dual momentum for determining trends.
+A-GEM uses daily and weekly data and usually holds three ETFs.
+With the advent of our more advanced models, A-GEM is now primarily used as the backup for our more focused models when they are risk-off.

 Focused Proprietary Models